jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_drilldown_sqlactivity.md

 #### Session grid
 Shows all SQL Server sessions, each row representing a single session.
 Many applications create multiple connections to SQL Server.
 When there are more than 2000 connections only those connections that are active are shown.

-In SQL Server 2005 or later, to show only those sessions that are currently executing,, click **Active only**.
+To show only those sessions that are currently executing,, click **Active only**.

-In SQL Server 2000, clicking **Active only** shows sessions that:

-* Do not have a status of sleeping, background or dormant.
-* Are blocked.
-* Have a command type of "WAITFOR".

 ##### Tips for using the Session grid in the Spotlight Client

 * Some columns may be hidden by default.
 To view them, right-click the grid headings and select **Organize Columns**.
 * To close a SQL Server session, right click and select **Kill this session**.
 This option is available only to members of the Spotlight Diagnostic Administrators group.
 For more information, see [Spotlight diagnostic user groups][enterprise_backend_spotlightdiagnosticusergroups].
 * The status column of the grid is color coded for readability.
 * You can view more details for a session by clicking it in this grid.
 Additional pages are then displayed in the lower half of the drilldown.
 * The data displayed in this grid can be **Filtered**.
 Filtering is the method Spotlight uses to restrict displays to a manageable or relevant set of data.
 You can view or change the filter by right-clicking the grid and choosing **View/Edit Filter**.